This post may contain affiliate links. Please read our disclosure policy.

 • 1 egg at room temperature

-• 1 teaspoon butter vanilla emulsion Use regular vanilla instead if you don't have this but I highly suggest you grab a bottle.
+• 1 tsp butter vanilla emulsion Use regular vanilla instead if you don't have this but I highly suggest you grab a bottle.

 Caramel cream cheese frosting